 Networks and address ranges

 Google Cloud VMware Engine creates a network for each region in which your VMware Engine service is deployed.
-The network is a single TCP Layer 3 address space with routing enabled by default.
+The network is a single Layer 3 address space with routing enabled by default.
 All private clouds and subnets that you create in this region can communicate with each other without any additional configuration.
 You can create network segments (subnets) using NSX-T for your workload virtual machines.
 You can configure any RFC 1918 address range that doesn't overlap with on-premises networks, the management network of your private cloud, or any VPC subnets.
+Privately used public IP (PUPI) addresses are also supported.

 By default, all subnets can communicate with each other, reducing the configuration overhead for routing between the private clouds.
 Data traffic across private clouds in the same region stays in the same Layer 3 network and transfers over the local network infrastructure within the region, so egress isn't required for communication between these private clouds.
 This approach eliminates any WAN or egress performance penalty when you deploy different workloads in different private clouds.